timeforcoffee/timeforcoffee-android/README.md

 # Time for Coffee Android

-# Project Name

 Time for Coffee for Android with Wear App.
 Real-time departure info for Switzerland.

 ## Road map

-- Compatibility with Android Wear 2.0
+* Compatibility with Android Wear 2.0
-- Make the app working outside of Swizerland
+* Make the app working outside of Swizerland
-- Display line details
+* Display line details
-- Favorite a line
+* Favorite a line

-- Navigation / display walk on a map
+* Navigation / display walk on a map
-- Widget
+* Widget

-- Integrate apps to buy a ticket
+* Integrate apps to buy a ticket

-- Cache responses
+* Cache responses
-- Architecture (RxJava?)
+* Architecture (RxJava?)

 ## Contributing